aungthurhahein/aungthurhahein.github.com/_drafts/mustknowFEtools.md

 * Brackets: Abode text editor with integrated (Free)
 * LightTable: Text editors with inline evaluation and other cool features (Free)

-It's impossible to say which one is the best since it's more of personal perference.
+It's impossible to say which one is the best since it's more of personal preference.
 For me, I use ST3 manily and LightTable for some interactive coding with Python and Julia.

 ### Version Control Systems
 There are 7 major [version control systems](https://www.smashingmagazine.com/2008/09/the-top-7-open-source-version-control-systems/).Git,Mercurial and SVN is the most popular systems and Git might be the major systems most orgranization and develoepers exercise.
 It is essential to familiar with **Git** and Git software platforms such as **Github** or **Bitbucket**.